Pre-release access to statistics

 The letter’s signatories included our then president Sir David Spiegelhalter, the chair of our National Statistics Advisory Group, former National Statistician, Dame Jil Matheson and ex-chair of the UK Statistics Authority, Sir Michael Scholar.

-We were delighted to read a letter by the National Statistician of the time, John Pullinger, to the chair of the UK Statistics Authority, Sir David Norgrove, to confirm that pre-release access to official statistics produced by the Office for National Statistics (ONS) cease from 1 July 2017.
+We were delighted to read a letter by the National Statistician of the time, John Pullinger, to the chair of the UK Statistics Authority, Sir David Norgrove, to confirm that pre-release access to official statistics produced by the Office for National Statistics (ONS) would cease from 1 July 2017.
 It cited our campaign and its arguments as a key reason for this change being made.

 Our work on this issue was acknowledged in a number of articles in national and international newspapers, including the Financial Times, Independent, Wall Street Journal, City AM, New York Times, Daily Mail and Observer.